 The Texas Property Tax Code (the "Property Tax Code") provides for countywide appraisal and equalization of taxable property values and establishes in each county of the State an appraisal district and appraisal review board responsible for appraising property for all taxing units within the county.
 The Williamson Central Appraisal District ("WCAD") has the responsibility for appraising property for all taxing units within Williamson County, including the District.
-Such appraisal values are subject to review and change by Williamson Central Appraisal District Appraisal Review Board (the "Appraisal Review Board").
+Such appraisal values are subject to review and change by the Williamson Central Appraisal District Appraisal Review Board (the "Appraisal Review Board").

-Except as described below, WCAD is required to appraise all property within their respective appraisal districts on the basis of 100% of its market value and are prohibited from applying any assessment ratios.
-In determining market value of property, WCAD is required to consider the cost method of appraisal, the income method of appraisal and the market data comparison method of appraisal, and use the method of the chief appraiser of WCAD considers most appropriate.
+Except as described below, WCAD is required to appraise all property within Williamson County on the basis of 100% of its market value and is prohibited from applying any assessment ratios.
+In determining market value of property, WCAD is required to consider the cost method of appraisal and the market data comparison method of appraisal, and use the method that the chief appraiser of WCAD considers most appropriate.
 The Property Tax Code requires appraisal districts to reappraise all property in its jurisdiction at least once every three years.
 A taxing unit may require annual review at its own expense, and is entitled to challenge the determination of appraised value of property within the taxing unit by petition filed with the Appraisal Review Board.